geoserver/geoserver/doc/en/user/source/data/sqlview.rst

 Creating a SQL View
 -------------------------

-In order to create a SQL View the administrator invokes the "create new layer" page.
+In order to create a SQL View the administrator invokes the :guilabel:`Create new layer` page.
 When a database store is selected, the usual list of tables and views available for publication appears, A link :guilabel:`Configure new SQL view...` also appears: